abergmn/abergmn/README.md

 <h3 align="left">👩‍💻  About Me</h3>

 <p align="left">
 I'm a second-year Information Technology major at Salem State University with a passion for networking, systems administration, automation, and cybersecurity.
-I focus on hands-on learning through practical projects and software development, primarily using JavaScript (Node.js) and Python.
+I focus on hands-on learning through practical projects and software development, primarily using JavaScript (Node.js) and Python.<br>
-- 🔭 Employed as a Network Technician
+- 🔭 Employed as a Network Technician<br>
-- 📚 Studying Information Technology with a minor in Cyber Security
+- 📚 Studying Information Technology with a minor in Cyber Security<br>
-- ⚡ In my free time, I enjoy coding and expanding my technical skills
+- ⚡ In my free time, I enjoy coding and expanding my technical skills<br>
 </p>

 ###